-Expected deployment time: 25min
+⏰ Expected deployment time: 25 min

-lakeFS requires a PostgreSQL database to synchronize actions on your repositories.
+lakeFS requires a PostgreSQL database to synchronize actions in your repositories.
 We will show you how to create a database on Azure Database, but you can use any PostgreSQL database as long as it’s accessible by your lakeFS installation.

 If you already have a database, take note of the connection string and skip to the next step

 - Follow the official Azure documentation on how to create a PostgreSQL instance and connect to it.
-Make sure you’re using PostgreSQL version >= 11.
+Make sure that you’re using PostgreSQL version >= 11.

-- Once your Azure Database for PostgreSQL server is set up and the server is in
+- Once your Azure Database for PostgreSQL server is set up and the server is in the

 Availablestate, take note of the endpoint and username.

 - Make sure your Access control roles allow you to connect to the database instance.

 Connect to your VM instance using SSH: